-Market Neutral managers are manager that strives to trade equities, while hedging out market risk, either by offsetting with another stock or by hedging out the beta through Futures.
+Market Neutral managers are managers that strive to trade equities while hedging out market risk, either by offsetting with another stock or by hedging out the beta through Futures.
 There exists a number of different strategies to manage exposure and extract alpha.
+Factor exposures are common, although some managers with a strict view on market neutrality also neutralize exposure to equity factors.

 The Top 10 Equity Market Neutral and Worst 10 Equity Market Neutral funds for the reporting month are shown below.
 This is based on our proprietary composite data streams, but may contain errors.
 These are not filtered for Asset Under Management and are ranked on the a simple return metric without adjusting for volatility.